a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 <!--StartFragment-->

 Welcome and thank you for visiting my website.
 I am Amelie Freiberg.\
 I am a Ph.D.
-Candidate at the [Department of Political Science at Trinity College Dublin](https://www.tcd.ie/Political_Science/) and [Civil War Paths](https://www.civilwarpaths.org/) Fellow at the University of York.
+Candidate at the [Department of Political Science at Trinity College Dublin](https://www.tcd.ie/Political_Science/), Academic Staff at the [Chair of Political Science, International Relations,](https://www.sowi.uni-mannheim.de/carey/) University Mannheim, and [Civil War Paths](https://www.civilwarpaths.org/) Fellow at the University of York.

-I received a B.A. in Political Science and English Studies from the\
-University of Mannheim and a M.Sc. in International Politics from\
-Trinity College Dublin.
+I received a B.A. in Political Science and English Studies from the University of Mannheim and a M.Sc. in International Politics from Trinity College Dublin.

 I specialize in conflict research and my research interests are explaining sexual violence in armed conflicts and insurgent behaviour.\
 In my thesis ***"*Sexual Violence in Civil War - Explaining Patterns of Combatant Socialisation*"***, I focus on explaining and predicting socialisation patterns by rebel groups in connection to conflict-related sexual violence.